sonotley/cookiecutter-snoap/README.md

 # What is cookiecutter-snoap?

-It's a cookiecutter template for my 'snakes on a plane' Python application deployment workflow.
+It's a cookiecutter template for [my Snakes on a Plane workflow](https://sonotley.github.io/python-deployment-docs/).

+If you are looking for the source for the website itself, that is in a different repo [here](https://github.com/sonotley/python-deployment-docs)